publiccodeyml/publiccode.yml/version/0.1/index.md

 #  Public code: Version 0.1

 This is the release of version 0.1 of the Public Code specification.
-This release happened on the 20th June 2018.
+Version 0.1 was released on the 20th June 2018.

 A PublicCode file written following this specification is guaranteed to remain compatible with all parsers implementing any 0.x release.